Beducated (founded by Phil Steinweber & Mariah Freya): www.beducated.com

 The research-based program will guide you in using seven conversations that help you break out of the same distressed fights and away from that sensation that your partner doesn’t “get” you.
 Even if your relationship feels already on solid footing, you’ll be surprised at how these conversations will deepen and strengthen your bond.
 You will become an expert in changing your emotional music with your sweetheart so your relationship can be more pleasant, safe, and rewarding.
 For a long time emotion was shunned as a consideration for change in couple’s therapy, but now we live in an age where it has been discovered that emotion in fact promotes couple growth instead of stymies it.
 Quizzes accompany the program videos for comprehension.
 The Hold Me Tight conversations are supported by research studies in growing intimacy between partners.
 While $297 is not a small amount of money, it is about the cost of a couple of counseling sessions, and it is significantly cheaper than the cost of a break-up and the emotional heartache of dissolution.

 Recognized psychologist and couple’s therapist Dr. Solomon has been interviewed from people and organizations all over the world about the undergraduate course “Intitmate Relationships 101” at Northwestern University.
-Woefully, because relationships and relational self-awareness is so infrequently taught in our families of origin as well as our educational systems.
-Not so woefully, the NU course has been tweaked and is being made available now to the general public beginning on Friday, January 8, 2021.
+Now, she has built a love course for the general public.
 Six modules of videos, worksheets, and other materials including self-assessments make up the course.
-If you sign up before November 30, 2020, you sign up for the course for $197 (the regular class cost is $297) and also get free copies of Dr. Solomon’s relational and sexual self-awareness books Loving Bravely and Taking Sexy Back.
 The six modules are: Modern Love: Meeting the Challenges and Opportunities, The Stories You Love By: Understanding Your Past, Communication and Conflict: Speaking the Truth with Love, The Love You Make: Enjoying Sexual Intimacy, Me, You, Us: Creating Boundaries and Navigating Differences, and Plot Twists: Adapting and Flowing through Changes in Your Relationship

 Mine’d App (from Mark Groves, Vienna Pharaon, Shadeen Francis, Jennifer Pastiloff, Alexandra Solomon, Branden Collinsworth, Lalah Delia, Raphael Cano, Mariel Buquè & Sylvester McNutt III): https://doyoumined.com/